dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory.md

 :::

 :::{.remark}
-This gives is the fundamental unit.
+This gives us the fundamental unit.
 How do we actually find it?
 See the book -- use continued fractions!
 It's not surprising they'd come up, since they provide a more constructive proof of Dirichlet's approximation theorem.
 :::

-:::{.example title="?"}
+:::{.example title="of the fundamental unit"}
 Take $d=2$, what is \( \eps_0 \)?
 We have \( U(\ZZ_K) = \ts{ \pm \eps_0 ^k \st k\in \ZZ  } \), and so if we just look at positive units, the smallest power such that \( \eps_0^k > 1 \) will just be equal to \( \eps_0 \).
 So we're really looking for the smallest unit greater than 1.